nicopop/Archipelago-Tools/worlds/generate-tweaked/README.md

   - `--skip_prompt`
     - When added disable the "Press enter to close"
     - Useful when combined with some script like [automatic async roller](/async-roller-automate.bat) to let the generator start over automatically on failure.
-    - **Known exception for the Script version:** Doesn't stop the prompt when a yaml is invalid.
+    - Will not stop the prompt if the exception occurs while AP's Generator proccess the yamls.
+Only after proper generation starts will the exceptions be skipped.
   - `--cache_modified_player_yamls`
     - Keep a cache of the modified player yamls named using the checksum of the player yamls.
 Useful for multi-process generation.
   - `--keep_folder_on_output`